tozny/SimpleSAMLphp/README.md

 ### Configuration

-Create a configuration file called `/params.yml` that defines your authentication sources and metadata:
+Create a configuration file called `/params.yml` that defines your authentication sources and metadata (feel free to use `params.yml.dist` as an example):

 ```
 # params.yml